malcom-neo/Mavros_MRS/README.md

  unable to setpoint_position/global and change to offboard.

-managed to get things flying through setpoint_position/local with z=2 rate 100, change to offboard
+managed to get things flying through setpoint_position/local with z=2, without setting frame rate 100, change to offboard